The Australian Guide Program

 Learning through adventure and outdoor activities

-Appreciation of the natural world, outdoor pursuits and adventure activities is an iconic part of the Australian Guide Program.
-However not all Unit Leaders have a special interest or aptitude in this area.
+Appreciation of the natural world, outdoor pursuits, and adventure activities is an iconic part of the Australian Guide Program.
+However, not all Unit Leaders have a special interest or aptitude in this area.
 As the District or Region Manager your role is to ensure that the District or Region has the infrastructure to provide opportunities for girls to pursue learning through adventure and outdoor activities.
-This might involve partnerships with local organisations or encouraging Junior Leaders or others to work towards becoming Outdoors Leaders.
+This might involve partnerships with local organisations or encouraging Junior Leaders or others to work towards achieving Outdoors Modules.

 Service and action in the community